Hay Fever First Aid Kit

 There are several different types of anti-histamine and steroid nasal spray.
 If one doesn’t work, you might find another one does.
 Most anti-histamines are based on either cetirizine or loratadine.
 If you check the box it will tell you which one is contained.
 If you have been taking one and it doesn’t work, you might find the other one will work better.
 And it is similar with the steroid nasal sprays.

 If you look around this website you will find lots of ideas and suggestions which could help you.
 But perhaps one of the best bits of advice we can give you is to try using more than one remedy.
 We suggest that your ideal hay fever first aid kit will consist of one or more natural products, only one antihistamine, only one nasal spray and eye drops.
-This guide will take you through the different options and varieties of each category.
+This guide will take you through the different options and varieties of each category; Natural Products, Antihistamines, Steroid Nasal Sprays, Eye drops and Extras.
+Scroll down to see each category.

 (P.S.
 This guide also applies to all airborne allergens so it could help with dust and pet allergens, too!)